 The inspection report may include a compliance order.
 The order covers any violations found of the Workers Compensation Act or Occupational Health and Safety Regulation and provides a deadline by which the employer must comply.
 Normally, WorkSafeBC will give an employer 30 days to comply with an order.

-- Ensure that the order is understood and that action is taken to comply with the requirements as soon as possible
+- Ensure that the order is understood and that action is taken to comply with the requirements as soon as possible.

-Reviews and Appeals
+Reviews & Appeals

 If you receive an order or penalty that you think is wrong, an application for a review must be filed with WorkSafeBC within 45 days of the date of the order.
 Contact a safety specialist through AskMyHR to help you with the review process.

 A review request doesn't mean you can delay complying with the order.
 The requirements in the order must be carried out as stated by the date specified until the review or appeal is successfully completed.